Showing posts sorted by relevance for query Debunk. Sort by date Show all posts

 1958 Edsel Citation convertible.

-Debunking one possibly mythical part of the Edsel tale.
+It has been suggested some debunking needs to be applied to some possibly mythical aspects of the story of the doomed Edsel.
 The name “Edsel” has become a byword for commercial failure, based on the sad story of the Edsel car, a brand introduced in 1958 by the Ford Motor Company and so poorly received that the whole Edsel division was shuttered within three years.
-The Edsel is said to have failed because:
+The product was said to have failed because:

 (1) It was just another variation of the existing large cars sold by the corporation under the Ford and Mercury brands while the increasing public appetite was for smaller, imported models (and within a few years Ford’s own and smaller Falcon, Fairlane & Mustang).